Wild, rugged and largely undiscovered by many of us, the Mourne Coastal Route should be on every adventure lover’s must-visit list.

 Church Lane Coffee, Warrenpoint

-This cosy little coffee shop is located just a stone’s throw from the waterfront and boy does it pack a punch!
+This contemporary coffee shop is located just a stone’s throw from the waterfront and boy does it pack a punch!
 Offering up scrumptious breakfasts (one of the best breakfast baps we’ve ever tasted) and hearty lunches which include a spicy chicken salad and delicious burritos it is the perfect place to re-fuel post-adventure.
 And as if that isn’t reason enough to visit, the coffee is excellent and the tray bakes even better!

 Carrick Cottage Coffeeshop, Annalong